lospringliu/gitrtc/README.md

 ## Progress
   - The tool is good for stream branching determine
   - The tool is good for verification after a component was migrated to git repository
-  - The tool is good for the actual migration
+  - The tool is good for the actual migration now

 ## Requirements
+  - this intends to support only rtc v6+ (lscm show history returns a limit of 1000 items, the earlier version only return 100)
   - SCM tools (recommend lscm for performance, tune java heap size to 3G+ if you have large amount of changesets in streams)
   - python3 + Django + django-mptt + docutils
   - mysql + mysqlclient (optional, if your component has 10K+ changesets for performance consideration)
-  - use ubuntu 14.04 / 16.04 x64 when doing the migration, with scmtools and IBM jdk 1.8
+  - use ubuntu 14.04 / 16.04 x64 when doing the migration, with scmtools and IBM java 1.8

 ## Tested on
   - MacOs 10.12